ultraio/docs-blockchain/docs/tutorials/index/index.md

         <td>Link</td>
     </tr>
     <tr>
-        <td>How to log in to the Ultra Toolkit using Anchor Wallet</td>
+        <td>How to log in to the Ultra Tool Kit using Anchor Wallet</td>
-        <td>Learn how to setup your keys with Anchor wallet and log in to the toolkit using Anchor wallet.</td>
+        <td>Learn how to setup your keys with Anchor wallet and log in to the tool kit using Anchor wallet.</td>
         <td><a href="../advanced-guides/how-to-login-to-toolkit-using-anchor-wallet">Link</a></td>
     </tr>
     <tr>
-        <td>How to log in to the Ultra Toolkit using Ledger</td>
+        <td>How to log in to the Ultra Tool Kit using Ledger</td>
-        <td>Learn how to create your account and log in to the toolkit using a Ledger device.</td>
+        <td>Learn how to create your account and log in to the tool kit using a Ledger device.</td>
         <td><a href="../advanced-guides/how-to-login-to-toolkit-using-ledger">Link</a></td>
     </tr>
     <tr>
-        <td>How to deploy smart contracts on Ultra Mainnet using the Ultra Smart Contract Toolkit Extension</td>
+        <td>How to deploy smart contracts on Ultra Mainnet using the Ultra Smart Contract VS Code Extension</td>
         <td>Learn how to deploy a smart contract on the Ultra Mainnet using the Ultra Smart Contract Visual Studio Code Extension</td>
         <td><a href="../advanced-guides/how-to-deploy-smart-contracts-to-mainnet-using-ultra-smart-contract-vscode-extension">Link</a></td>
     </tr>